 I recently had to pick up one of my grandkids at her middle school.
 It was awful.
 I felt like I was doing something wrong just by being there.
 There is a massive empty space at the entrance that looks like it might be used during lunch and other breaks, but as this was class time there we no kids.
 The main office was just off to the side of this space and like most school offices, it was built like a fortess.
 I have been in correctional institutions that were more and inviting than this school.
 (Corrections folks know about the impact of environment on behaviour.)

 The real challenge with this particular grandkid pickup event was the emotional environment set by the office staff.
 I went to the window and there were two staff chatting at he back of the room and one sitting at a desk near the window.
-The all did the office staff stare when I approached. you know the one.
+They did the office staff stare when I approached.
+You know the one.
 The look that says, “we see you and will get over to you when we it’s convenient for us”.
 No smile, not even a neutral expression.
-A definite message message though.
+A definite message though.
 The visit went downhill from there.
-I understand the need for vigilance and child safety but alienating the majority is not the best route.
+I understand the need for vigilance and child safety but is alienating the majority the best way to go?

 Signs that say welcome

 The other story I have about environment and messages relates to parking spaces.
 I had a meeting at a school district office recently and there was literally one space for visitor parking and it was really hard to find.
 The sign for the one space said something like “Visitor Parking.
 Do not park in stall marked for staff.
 You will be towed.”
 How about something like “So sorry we only have one stall for you.
 Please use it so the tow truck stays away”.
 Both say the same thing but the message is very different.